 Regular Information Sharing with the Team

 Regular communication and information sharing are critical for the financial crime risk analyst in carrying out their responsibilities.
 They must keep their team informed of new regulations, trends, and potential risks in the financial industry.
-Keeping their team updated allows for an effective distribution of workload and helps ensure the success of the overall efforts to prevent financial crimes.
+Keeping their team updated allows for effective distribution of workload and helps ensure the success of the overall efforts to prevent financial crimes.

 Key Actions for Preventing Financial Crimes